8 dead in shooting at rail yard serving Silicon Valley

 Bomb squads were searching the rail complex after receiving information about possible explosive devices inside the building, Davis said.

+Officials were also investigating a house fire that broke out shortly before the shooting, Davis said.
+Public records show Cassidy owned a two-story home where firefighters responded Wednesday morning.
+Fire crews found a fast-moving blaze after being notified by a passer-by.
+A neighboring house also caught fire, authorities said.

+Cassidy had worked for the VTA since at least 2012, according to the public payroll and pension database known as Transparent California.
+His position from 2012 to 2014 was listed as a mechanic.
+After that, he was a substation maintainer, the records said.

 VTA trains were already out on morning runs when the shooting occurred.
-Light rail service was to be suspended at noon and replaced with bus bridges, agency Chairman Glenn Hendricks told a news conference.
+Light rail service was to be suspended at noon and replaced with bus bridges, Hendricks told a news conference.

 “It’s just very difficult for everyone to be able try to wrap their heads around and understand what has happened,” Hendricks said.